traveltime-dev/traveltime-sdk-r/README.md

 <!-- badges: end -->

 traveltimeR is a R wrapper for Travel Time API (<https://traveltime.com/>).
-TravelTime API helps users find locations by journey time rather than using ‘as the crow flies’ distance.
+Travel Time API helps users find locations by journey time rather than using ‘as the crow flies’ distance.
 Time-based searching gives users more opportunities for personalisation and delivers a more relevant search.